xavierrutayisire/MakinaVector/README.md

 ## serveVectorTilesFromAtoZ

+---

+##### Info:

+This repository allows you to easily create a postgis database and import osm data with imposm3.

+The database will be automatically updated every 5 minutes with a cron job so the database will always be up to date.

+Utilery is a tool who allows you to generate vector tiles.

+With Django you can create an application to render a map.

+The Django application is made so you can add or remove different layers directly from your browser.

+---

 !
 Dont remove any file from the repository !

 !
 Execute install-database.sh and install-utilery.sh as root user !